 Duh.
 Of course, taking out a season or part-season subscription will save you money.
 But don't forget that subscriptions aren't just for the big "arts precinct" companies.
 You can also purchase season tickets for ambitious independents.

-At a place like Red Stitch you can save almost 30% per ticket by signing up for a full season.
+At a place like Red Stitch you can save almost 25 per cent per ticket by signing up for a full season.
 You might also consider purchasing subscriptions to smaller companies that don't have a permanent venue.

 Again, duh.
 You don't need us to tell you that most venues offer some kind of concession rate for "eligible card holders".
 But wait – there's more!
 Many companies also have rush tickets – discounted concession tickets available on the morning of the performance.
 That is, they have discounts on the already discounted concession tickets.
 Double win!

-For example, Red Stitch rush tickets are $15 for students, available at the door 30 minutes before the curtain. while the MTC have day seats at $20 for concession holders (full-time students, pensioners, MEAA), available between 9am and noon on the day of the performance at the venue box office.
+For example, Red Stitch rush tickets are $15 for students, available at the door 30 minutes before the curtain, while the MTC have seat savers at $25 for concession holders (full-time students, pensioners, MEAA), available every Tuesday between 11am and 4pm for performances over the next seven days.
+You can purchase your seat savers tickets in person at the Southbank Theatre box office or online using the code "SEATSAVERS".
 Occasionally, the MTC also have standing-room tickets which are available to all comers.
 There’s no set price for standing-room tickets but the discount is usually pretty hefty.

 Believe or not, some companies think the performing arts appeal only to greyheads; in order attract the yoof dollar, many offer discount tickets to patrons under 30, the Australian Ballet even has an under 18 rate.

 Previews can always be relied on to save you a couple of bucks at least, be it indie theatre or a main stage production.